A couple of years ago, I didn’t even know chilaquiles existed – I know.

 FOR THE TOFU:

 - Lime juice

-- Start by quickly pressing/draining your tofu in a clean kitchen towel with a heavy pot on top, and preheating oven to 350 degrees F.
+- Start by quickly pressing/draining your tofu in a clean kitchen towel with a heavy pot on top, and preheating oven to 350 degrees F (176 C).

 - While chips are baking, heat a large skillet over medium heat and prep onion and garlic.

-- Once hot, add 1 Tbsp olive or canola oil and onion.
-Cook, stirring frequently, until soft and slightly browned - 3 minutes.
+- Once hot, add 1 Tbsp olive or avocado oil (amount as original recipe is written // adjust if altering batch size) and onion.
+Cook, stirring frequently, until soft and slightly browned – 3 minutes.
 Then add garlic and cook for 1-2 minutes more.

 - Transfer sauce to a blender (optional).
 For a completely smooth sauce, blend well.
 For a chunkier sauce, pulse and leave some texture.
 Set aside.

 - Use a fork to crumble the tofu and place skillet back over medium heat (no need to rinse or wipe clean – the remaining sauce adds more flavor).